AlicJ/Stuck-in-the-hole/README.md

-Stuck-in-the-hole
+Cyber Blaster
 =================

-Stuck in the hole
+A game involves math (basic operations within 100) for Grade 4 students who are involved in the TechuMe Program